WOLF-TV: History

 The Federal Communications Commission (FCC) granted an original construction permit for Hazleton's first full-service television station on September 30, 1982.
 The new station, given the call letters WERF, was owned by James Oyster and was to broadcast from a tower south of the city.
 At that location, the station could serve its city of license but not the main cities in the market, Scranton and Wilkes-Barre.
-In April 1983, WERF applied to move its transmitter to the Penobscot Knob antenna farm near Mountaintop where WNEP-TV (channel 16), WDAU-TV (channel 22, now WYOU), WBRE-TV (channel 28), and WVIA-TV (channel 44) also housed their transmitters.
+In April 1983, WERF applied to move its transmitter to the Penobscot Knob antenna farm near Mountain Top where WNEP-TV (channel 16), WDAU-TV (channel 22, now WYOU), WBRE-TV (channel 28), and WVIA-TV (channel 44) also housed their transmitters.
 The application was denied, however.

 Oyster changed the station's call letters to WWLF-TV on July 25, 1984, then sold the construction permit to Hazleton TV Associates on December 13.
 Two months later on February 20, 1985, the station was sold again, this time to Scranton TV Partners who completed construction of the station and brought it on-air on June 6.
 WWLF was a satellite of co-owned WOLF-TV in Scranton which was then on UHF channel 38 and was an independent station.
 That station had just begun broadcasting itself on June 3.
 WWLF, as a satellite of WOLF-TV, was independent for a little more than a year.
 On October 9, 1986, it became a charter affiliate of Fox.
 In 1988, WWLF moved to a new transmitter on Nescopeck Mountain near the junction of I-80 and PA 93 but remained a satellite of WOLF-TV.

 On April 27, 1993, WWLF was sold to Pegasus Television and the new owners were able to accomplish something that the station's original owner could not: get permission to move the transmitter to the antenna farm at Penobscot Knob.
 The completion of the new transmitter ushered in a new era for WWLF.
 On November 1, 1998, Pegasus moved the WOLF-TV call sign to channel 56 and made it the sole outlet for Fox programming in Northeast Pennsylvania.
 It changed the call letters of channel 38 to WSWB and made that station an affiliate of The WB.
 That station's owners had sought for many years to move either the channel 38 or channel 56 transmitters to Penobscot Knob.